ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 We also see the phrase "love" turn up with higher relative density in love songs, which is to be expected.
 Words in our top 45 list that are unique to love songs include "heart", "would" (perhaps the singer is making promises?) and "fall", whilst those unique to other songs seem to be mostly swear words.
 Of course, the presence of these words alone isn't enough to determine whether a song is a love song, which is where the next few steps come in.
 ## Feature Engineering ##
 Our data currently has a long string of lyrics for each song, and we have to convert it to a form that we can feed into our algorithms.
 Here, we explore several more traditional methods for coming up with these features, namely TF-IDF and n-grams.
-In a future post, we'll look at models that use Convoluted Neural Networks like BERT.
 ### TF-IDF ###
 Our goal is to generate a matrix where each row represents a song and each column represents a possible word in the song.
 We say _possible_ word because we need some measure of whether a song does not contain a word, in which case the entry for that word column will be 0.
 The number of rows should then be equal to the total number of words, without repeats, of every single song we have in our dataset - we call this huge list of words our **corpus**.